craig-davis/craig-davis.github.io/_posts/2016-03-26-my-favorite-popular-science-books.markdown

     amazon: http://amzn.to/21MB3oL
     caption: A exploration of common culture
     review: |
         In this book Petroski researches how some of our most ubiquitous artifacts of modern living came to be.
 Our forks have four tines - and this is a story worth reading about.
 Each of the everyday items that he introduces has been exhaustively researched, and then told as a story with care to the creators and people that influenced the history of the object.
-The book is a little repetetive in it's approach to some items, but overall it's an interesting way to reframe so many of the items in our daily lives.
+The book is a little repetitive in it's approach to some items, but overall it's an interesting way to re-frame so many of the items in our daily lives.
   - title: "The Pencil: A History of Design and Circumstance"
     author: Henry Petroski
     year: 1992